dbeaver/cloudbeaver-deploy/AWS/ecs-fargate/README.md

 2. Next you need to [install Terraform](https://developer.hashicorp.com/terraform/install)

+3. Configuration your cluster database:

+ **Note:** only [Amazon RDS for PostgreSQL](https://aws.amazon.com/rds/postgresql/) is supported.
+      - Open `variables.tf`.
+      - Specify `rds_db_version`, the default is `postgres:16.1`.
+Only PostgreSQL version can be specified.
+      - Update the credentials for database in `cloudbeaver-db-env`.

-3. Configure the deployment in `variables.tf` file as follows:
+4. Configure the deployment in `variables.tf` file as follows:
    - Set your `aws_account_id`, you can get it by logging into your AWS console:

    ![alt text](images/image.png)